Fire and rescue services

 More information:

 Australian tourists don't need a visa.
-You can get a permit to stay for up to 3 months when you arrive.
+You can get a permit to stay for up to 90 days when you arrive.
+The maximum stay permitted is 183 days in one year.
 If you overstay your permit, you'll have to pay a fine before leaving the country.

 In other situations, you'll need to apply for a visa through an embassy or consulate of Peru.